 Temple Israel completed construction of its new synagogue in 2013.

-The American Muslim Institute has secured funding for the construction of a mosque and Islamic center and broke ground in late 2015.
-They anticipate opening in spring 2017.
+The American Muslim Institute broke ground on their mosque and Islamic center in late 2015 and will be opening in spring 2017.

 The Tri-Faith Center will be the last building to open on the commons, and is anticipated to be completed in 2019.